-60. Therefore, the House of Representatives, acting on a completely bipartisan basis, ARRL and CAI have agreed upon language that creates a “bright line” test to distinguish between unreasonable private land use restrictions from those which are reasonable.
+58. Clearly,House of Representatives, acting on a completely bipartisan basis, has found a need to distinguish between unreasonable private land use restrictions from those which are reasonable.
 Those private land use regulations (or the application of them) which prohibit, preclude or fail to permit the installation and maintenance of effective, outdoor Amateur Radio antennas; and those which do not constitute the minimum practicable regulation to accomplish the CIC’s (principally aesthetic) legitimate goals are precluded.
-Meanwhile, Amateur Radio antenna installations are not entitled to be installed in common areas, and HOAs are entitled to require prior approval of each antenna installation and to enact reasonable regulations governing the installations.
-What is reasonable differs depending on the residential circumstances of the licensee.
+What is reasonable should differ depending on the residential circumstances of the licensee.
 The application of the HOA’s regulations must be evaluated on a case-by-case basis.
 An HOA might well require single family homeowners within a planned subdivision to locate an Amateur Radio antenna at a location which will be least obtrusive from surrounding parcels or from public rights-of-way.
-However, the owner of a cooperative or condominium in a multiple unit dwelling may not be able to install a permanent outdoor antenna, but might be able to erect a temporary antenna on a patio, balcony or deck, for example, when the licensed Amateur station is in use.
-Some form of Amateur Radio operation using an effective outdoor antenna must be facilitated from the licensee’s residence in order for the cadre of trained operators to continue to be ready, willing and able to provide communications immediately when called upon to do so, on a uniform basis.
-HOA limits on Amateur Radio antenna installations cannot be arbitrary.
-For example, an Amateur Radio operator who moves to a suburban community in, for example, Northern Virginia who can erect and maintain on a rooftop a television broadcast receive antenna atop her or his roof of any size or configuration pursuant to the OTARD rules should also be permitted to erect an Amateur Radio antenna of the same general size and configuration at the same residence.